danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `SYMS`

-This is a map from symbols to literal nodes that represent those symbols, for all the literal symbols needed directly when parsing the language.
+This is a table from symbols to literal nodes that represent those symbols, for all the literal symbols needed directly when parsing the language.